Importance of Keeping Hydrated with WaterAll Admin

 - It enhances skin health and beauty.

-- Water also improves overall body performance.
+- It also improves overall body performance.

 Side Effects of Drinking too much Water

-However, there are always pros and cons of every action; drinking too much water can have some side effects as well.
-First and foremost, when the water intake increases, it decreases the salt levels as it dilutes with water and results in water intoxication.
+However, there are always pros and cons of every action; drinking too much can have some side effects as well.
+First and foremost, when the intake increases, it decreases the salt levels as it dilutes with water and results in water intoxication.
 Dehydration can be lethal and at the same time, overhydration can also be fatal.
-The human body has certain levels of electrolytes and the level can go out of balance if too much water is consumed.
+The human body has certain levels of electrolytes and the level can go out of balance if too much is consumed.
 The condition is known as hyponatremia and it is fatal.

 The symptoms of hyponatremia can be divided into two parts:

-- Early symptoms: when too much water is consumed, it can cause psychosis, confusion in the human mind, nausea, vomiting and disorientation.
+- Early symptoms: when too much is consumed, it can cause psychosis, confusion in the human mind, nausea, vomiting and disorientation.

 - Later symptoms: if the early symptoms are not treated in time, it can lead to seizures, coma and fatality.

-Normally kidneys perform the function of excreting excess water; however, some people develop electrolyte imbalance due to excess water consumption, which results in overhydration.
+Normally kidneys perform the function of excreting excess water; however, some people develop electrolyte imbalance due to excess consumption, which results in overhydration.
 Although overhydration is very rare, still it exists.
 Therefore, people need to be careful when drinking too much water as it is not always healthy.
 The salts of the body should not be diluted to an extent that it makes a person dizzy.